Photo Source: Diogo Mendes

 The independence of Brazil 1825 led to the decline in power and status of Portugal.
 Portugal's two main African colonies, Mozambique and Angola, became independent in 1975 after years of war.

 Since the 1980s, Portugal's economy has been steadily improving.
 Portugal is a member of NATO and the European Union.
 Leading industries include banking, agriculture, fishing, wood pulp, mining, and tourism.
 Portugal is the leading cork producer in the world.
 Large deposits of lithium have been discovered in Portugal.
 Lithium is used in batteries.
 Due to a low birth rate, the Portuguese government is offering economic incentives for middle and upper class, educated Portuguese speakers to return to Portugal.

 Since the days of their empire, Portuguese people have emigrated to regions all over the world.
 By far, Brazil has been the leading nation to receive Portuguese people.
 Other nations with large Portuguese populations include the USA, South Africa, Venezuela, Argentina, and Canada.
-A small number live in Belgium.
+A smaller number live in other countries such as Australia.

 Family life is important to the Portuguese.
 They are very loyal to family members, and it makes them uncomfortable when they cannot see family.
-This situation often happens when they live far from home.
+This situation often happens when they live in far-away Australia.